acmenezes/podconfig-operator/docs/design_proposal.md

 - CNI api
 - Linux Kernel

 All the three above could implement some of those features in different ways.
 The already generally available APIs for all three are pretty conservative about making breaking changes.
-Specially the Linux Kernel.
+Specially in the Linux Kernel.
 Without going deep on what could change on them in order to accomplish some of those tasks we can say that even if we do change something on them some other use cases won't fit their scope.

 Beyond that the timeline to get an important change to be released as generally available may take a long path to get there.